FredKSchott/snowpack/docs/08-guides.md

    yarn add react@npm:@reactesm/react react-dom@npm:@reactesm/react-dom
 ```

-@reactesm publishes an ESM build of the latest react & react-dom libraries.
-When installed under the usual react/react-dom alias, tools like Snowpack will use the easier-to-optimize ESM builds inside your `web_modules/` directory.
+@reactesm/react & @reactesm/react-dom are ESM builds of the latest React libraries.
+When installed under the usual react/react-dom alias, Snowpack will install these easier-to-optimize builds into your `web_modules/` directory.
+You can then run them in the browser, as expected.

 ```js
 import React, { useState } from '/web_modules/react.js';